isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  ``code`` - the server requires either an option name or an option code to identify an option.
 This parameter may be left unspecified if the ``name`` parameter is specified.
-However, this also requires that the particular option have a definition (either as a standard option or an administrator-created definition for the option using an 'option-def' structure), as the option definition associates an option with a particular name.
+However, this also requires that the particular option has a definition (either as a standard option or an administrator-created definition for the option using an 'option-def' structure), as the option definition associates an option with a particular name.
 It is possible to configure an option